mozilla/mozdownload/README.md

                               Platform of the application
       -t BUILD_TYPE, --type=BUILD_TYPE
                               Type of build to download, default: "release" --url=URL               URL to download.
-                              Note: In case the URL includes reserved characters (such as &), it is encouraged to enclose the URL in quotes or escape the special character (e.g. \&), otherwise the CLI output may behave abnormally.
+Note: Reserved characters (such as &) must be escaped or put in quotes otherwise CLI output may be abnormal.
       -v VERSION, --version=VERSION
                               Version of the application to be used by release and candidate builds, i.e. "3.6"